[This article was first published in May, 2022, and updated on May 2, 2024.]

 If you have a slightly higher budget for your gift, you'll want to consider the slim and stylish Montblanc PIX.
 The PIX model isn't as expensive as other Montblancs, but still has the name and reputation associated with the most famous brand in fine pens.
 Montblanc's very name carries the image of status and luxury, along with a history going back to 1906.
 Montblanc's trademark white stylized six-pointed snowcap with rounded edges, representative of the Mont Blanc snowcap from above, is instantly recognizable.
 A gift of a Montblanc never fails to impress and make the recipient feel very special indeed.

 The PIX pen comes in both ballpoint and rollerball, and in several elegant colors.
-I brought home a ballpoint in black (current price is $256) and rollerball in blue (current price is $315).
+I brought home a ballpoint in black and rollerball in blue when I wrote this article, but the PIX is now limited to classic black.
 Both pens are made of lightweight gleaming precious resin with platinum plated trim and clean, Bauhaus architecture-inspired lines.

 The pen is named after Montblanc's historical PIX trademark, introduced in the 1930s as an anti-counterfeiting feature on their pens.
 Some Montblancs have PIX stamped onto their cap band, as well as in a much less obvious place: the underside of the clip.
 I think the pixie-like name is kind of cute, and suits this slender pen, but I also love that its real meaning is serious and secretive, reminiscent of an acronym used by a secret intelligence agency.